Codonopsis Root

 Flavors/Temps: Sweet, Slightly Bitter, Slightly Cold, Neutral

-Caution: Considered safe with a very low toxicity.
-Traditionally, it is not recommended for use with Li Lu (Black False Hellebore).
-Very high doses have caused chest pain, throat pain, or dizziness in some people.
+Caution: Codonopsis has very low toxicity.
+Traditionally, it is not recommended for use with Li Lu (Black False Hellebore, a highly poisonous plant).
+Very high doses of codonopsis have caused chest pain, throat pain, or dizziness in some people.

 Key Constituents: Hesperidin, Atractylenolide III, Lobetyolin, Stigmasterol, Sterols, Sitosterol, Saponins, Inulin, Starch, Alkaloids.
 Codonopsine, Amino acids

 History/Folklore: The best quality is said to be thick and purplish red.
 It is a key herb for gynecological conditions of all sorts.
 It is often used to restore vigor and stamina.
 It is considered an excellent anti-aging herb.
-It helps promote Qi (Energy) and the production of body fluids.
-It is said this herb can warm the Spleen without being too drying.
-It will also tonify Stomach Yin without causing pathogenic dampness.
+It helps promote Qi and the production of Body Fluids.
+It is said this herb can Warm the Spleen without being too drying.
+It will also Tonify Stomach Yin without causing Pathogenic Dampness.

 Codonopsis seems to stimulate the central nervous system and is known for its neuroprotective properties.

 In China, it is considered similar to ginseng but less strong, less expensive, and not as long-lasting in its effects.
-Like ginseng it is considered a major tonic herb.
-Ginseng is from the Araliaceae family, codonopsis is from the Campanulaceae family.
-These two herbs can also be used together as they have totally different phytochemical profiles.
+Like ginseng (LINK) it is considered a major tonic herb.
+Ginseng is from the Araliaceae family, and codonopsis is from the Campanulaceae family.
+These two herbs can also be used together as they have different phytochemical profiles.
 Together they are mutually enhancing herbs.
 Codonopsis is considered better at reducing adrenaline, and therefore countering stress than ginseng.
-Ginseng is considered better for treating critical conditions associated with the collapse of Kidney Yang, as it can tonify original Qi.
-Codonopsis tonifies the Lungs and the Spleen, but does not enter the Kidneys.
+Ginseng is considered better for treating critical conditions associated with the Collapse of Kidney Yang, as it can Tonify Original Qi (aka Jing or Essence).
+Codonopsis Tonifies the Lungs and the Spleen, but does not enter the Kidneys.

 Increases Milk Production